The A380 that was taking me to Los Angeles

 The burger and fries I enjoyed in the CCR at Heathrow T5

-TFW Security was empty so took no time at all.
-The First Lounge didnt feel too busy either.
+TFW security was completely empty, so it took no time at all.
+The First Lounge didn’t feel particularly busy either.

-Into the CCR and I secured my preferred seat in the corner next to the terrace.
+I headed into the Concorde Room and managed to secure my preferred seat in the corner near the terrace.

-I joked with Vick that my biggest concern was whether I would survive the 10 hour flight to Los Angeles in the old style herringbone Club World seat.
-I was dreading it, but I guess it was a first world problem.
+I joked with Vick that my biggest concern was whether I’d survive the ten-hour flight to Los Angeles in BA’s ageing herringbone Club World seat.

 This aircraft was visible on the way up to the C Gates